|Home||Projects||Public Events||Staff||Students||Social Media|

-Project Partners: Centre of Criminology, University of Cape Town; HIV/TB Care; Durban Metropolitan Police; Safer Cities Department, eThekwini Municipality; Dennis Hurley Centre; Big Brotherhood Community Theatre Group; Central Drug Authority; UNODC (Pretoria Office); doctors in private and public practice.
+Project Partners: TB/HIV Care Association, King Edward Hospital; KZN Department of Health; Centre of Criminology, University of Cape Town; HIV/TB Care; Durban Metropolitan Police; Safer Cities Department, eThekwini Municipality; Dennis Hurley Centre; Big Brotherhood Community Theatre Group; Central Drug Authority; UNODC (Pretoria Office); doctors in private and public practice.

 IMAGINING A CITY WITHOUT WALLS

 The Imagining a City Without Walls project was initiated in April 2014.
 The aim of this project is to bring together key network actors to interrogate the relationship between home security and defensive boundaries, particularly walls.
 Through working closely with policing actors as our key partners, the roles that walls play in suburban spaces is being investigated.
 This has already opened pathways for fresh deliberations and imaginings about suburban boundary design.
 The approach of Crime Prevention through Environmental Design is critical in framing this project and its design outcomes.
 The basic assumption and dominant design ‘imperative’ that high walls make suburban residents safer will be questioned through a process of conversations, ethnographic explorations and incident reports.